 - The adjustable handlebar + the shape that allows you to hold it at different spots makes pushing it so much easier.

-– While I am not crazy about strolling wheels on chip-sealed roads, we have been doing fairly well with them while we await the jogging kit.
+- While I am not crazy about strolling wheels on chip-sealed roads, we have been doing fairly well with them.
 The ride is surprisingly smooth.

-– The VersaWing system really does make changing between attachments much easier
+- The VersaWing system really does make changing between attachments SO much easier.

 - The mesh covering is a lot bigger allowing for better viewing and better ventilation